tc39/proposal-atomics-wait-async/PROPOSAL.md

 the agent signifier of the agent that is waiting.
-Agents that are waiting in `Atomics.wait` will be designated by a waiter where the second element of the pair is false; agents that are waiting in `Atomics.asyncWait` will be designated by a waiter where the second element of the pair is the promise that is to be resolved when the agent is awoken."
+Agents that are waiting in `Atomics.wait` will be designated by a waiter where the second element of the pair is false; agents that are waiting in `Atomics.waitAsync` will be designated by a waiter where the second element of the pair is the promise that is to be resolved when the agent is awoken."